ouspg/LLM-Secure-Deployment/README.md

 1. Install [sbom](https://docs.docker.com/scout/how-tos/view-create-sboms/) plugin for Docker.

-2. Use the following command to generate a human readable SBOM to the console (more instrucitons of usage can be found [here](https://docs.docker.com/scout/how-tos/view-create-sboms/)):
+2. Use the following command to generate a human readable SBOM to the console (more instructions of usage can be found [here](https://docs.docker.com/scout/how-tos/view-create-sboms/)):
     ```console
     docker scout sbom --format list IMAGE_ID
     ```